Société d'Etudes pour la Propulsion par Réaction: Background

+Applications

 Mixed-power

-In the 1950s, Western Europe was much concerned about attacks by fleets of high-flying bombers, such as the Tu-95 Bear.
-These pre-dated the development of either practical afterburners or surface-to-air missiles, and so means to improve the performance of conventional aircraft were sought.
-Particularly in France, and to some extent in the UK, (Note: See the Saunders-Roe SR.53) mixed-power interceptor aircraft were studied, with a combination of jet and rocket power.
-The rocket would be used for high-altitude performance, increasing either speed or ceiling.
+French studies for mixed-power interceptors formally started in 1948.
+In aid of these studies, it was promptly decided to convert the second prototype of the Sud-Ouest Espadon to use mixed-propulsion; specifically, it was furnished with a SEPR 25 rocket beneath the tail pipe.
+It was powered by Furaline (C_{13}H_{12}N_{2}O) rocket fuel and nitric acid oxidizer, which was carried in a tank between the intake and the rocket.
+The aircraft first flew on 28 December 1949, solely using its turbojet, and made its first rocket-powered flight on 10 June 1952.
+It became the first European aircraft to break the sound barrier in level flight on 15 December 1953.
+French officials were encouraged by this progress and issued a request to French industry for a high-speed lightweight interceptor aircraft that was powered by either turbojet or rocket propulsion, or some combination thereof.
+Amongst the performance stipulations were a top speed of at least Mach 1.3 and a relatively high climb rate; it ultimately led to the SNCASO SO.9000 Trident mixed-power interceptor.

-French studies for mixed-power interceptors began in 1948.
-By 1953, the SNCASO Trident aircraft was in flight.
-This was an unusual design, with a single three-chambered SEPR rocket engine as the main engine, assisted for take-off and low altitude flight by two Turbomeca Marboré turbojets.
+By 1953, the SNCASO Trident was in flight; during flight testing, it attained a maximum recorded speed of Mach 1.8 as well as a peak altitude of 20,000 metres (65,000 ft).
+The Trident was an unconventional aircraft, being equipped with a single three-chambered SEPR rocket engine as the main engine, assisted for take-off and low altitude flight by two Turbomeca Marboré turbojets.
 (Note: Rockets are at their least efficient at slow speeds and low altitudes as their high exhaust velocity is less efficient and their nozzles are mis-matched to the higher pressure at low altitude.)
 The Trident was difficult to handle on the low-powered turbojets alone and was thirsty for fuel on rocket power.
 This primary use of the rocket was not repeated in the future: later aircraft would be jet-powered, with the rocket reserved for high-speed dashes.
 Later rockets would also be considerably less powerful than the Trident's SEPR 48–1.

 A development for the Trident II aircraft was the two chamber SEPR 631 engine.
 The two chambers could be fired separately.
 Although not throttleable, this did give a half-thrust setting.